 Massage and heat therapy are known methods of pain alleviation and some inversion tables offer massage and heat therapy as well.

-The Top 10 Inversion Tables on the Market
+The 10 Best Inversion Tables on the Market

-To give you a comparative look at what’s on the market today, we’ve selected 10 great inversion tables with varied features and capabilities.
+To give you a comparative look at what’s on the market today, we’ve selected 10 of the best inversion tables with varied features and capabilities.

 1. Teeter FitSpine X3 Inversion Table